evahpeter/Stack-Overflow-Survey-2017/README.md

 The [Stack Overflow 2017 survey] https://www.kaggle.com/stackoverflow/so-survey-2017 data was used here in order to glean some insight into professional developers; who they are and what they use.

+Find a Medium post on this at: https://medium.com/@evahpeter/28d5dcddc882

 ### Table of Contents

 1. [Installation](#installation)